In the Dark (Bring Me the Horizon song)

 "In the Dark" is a song by British rock band Bring Me the Horizon.
 Produced by the band's vocalist Oliver Sykes and keyboardist Jordan Fish, it is featured on the group's 2019 sixth studio album Amo.
 The track was released as the seventh and final single from the album on 21 October 2019.

 Composition

 "In the Dark" has been described by critics as pop rock, electronic rock, and electropop.
-It was written by the band's lead vocalist Oliver Sykes, guitarist Lee Malia, bassist Matthew Kean, drummer Matthew Nicholls and keyboardist Jordan Fish.
+It was written by the band's lead vocalist Oliver Sykes, guitarist Lee Malia, bassist Matt Kean, drummer Matt Nicholls and keyboardist Jordan Fish.
 It was produced by Sykes and Fish.
 Speaking about the song to Kerrang!, Fish stated what the song was about:

 Promotion and release

 On 18 October 2019, the band revealed a teaser on their social media accounts for a video that used music from "In the Dark" with the caption "r u ready?"
 This caused fans to believe that the band was about to release a music video for the single, which was announced to be released on 21 October 2019.